dashcheulov/iow_mongo_tools/README.rst

 **mime_types_map**.
 Addition map of file extension to mime type non-standard ones.

 **metrics**.
 If presented, the scrips will write 3 metrics: `lines_processed`, `invalid`, `uploaded` [4]_ each ``flush_interval``.
 The script repeatedly write values, which are collected during one flash interval, to file by ``path`` in format ``<prefix>.<provider>.<cluster>.<name> <value> <unix_timestamp>``.
 Every flushing, all metric counters are reset.

+**redis**.
+Setting being passed to redis client which stores the most recent information about mongo timeouts.
+If this section is presented, separate daemon process will adjust intensity of uploading according to mongo timeouts.
+It simply counts delays which will be inserted after each batch of requests.
+The more timeouts, the longer delays.

+**delay_coefficient** Affects the ratio between the amount of timeouts and length of delays.
+Is 100 by default.
+The higher coefficient, the longer delays.

 **mongo_client_settings**.
 Map passed to pymongo.MongoClient() as is.